itsmrgeoffrey/zoning/SPEC.md

 ## 1. Introduction

 ZONING is a protocol that enforces cryptographic proof of:
-- identity (Zone 1),
+- identity and access (Zone 1),
-- transaction integrity (Zone 2),
+- single-use transaction attempt confirmation (Zone 2),
-- and bank authorization (Zone 3)
+- and controlled execution (Zone 3)

 before a financial transaction is executed.

-ZONING is designed to address systemic weaknesses in session-based transaction authorization models, where authentication is implicitly treated as proof of intent.
+ZONING is designed to address systemic weaknesses in session-based transaction authorization models, where authentication is implicitly treated as proof of transactional authority.

 ---